You’re probably already familiar with the basics of an academic essay.

 - Does your essay have long-winding explanations or descriptions?

 - Is there excessive use of adjectives or adverbs?
-While the use of adjectives can make your writing more colourful, overusing them can distract your readers.
+While the use of adjectives can make your writing more colorful, overusing them can distract your readers.

 - Are your citation and paraphrasing done correctly using the designated style?